Jack O'Neill: surfer who invented the modern wetsuit dies at 94

 "All my friends said, 'O'Neill, you will sell to five friends on the beach and then you will be out of business,'" he would remark, according to his family.

 He opened a surf shop in San Francisco but in 1959 moved his growing family 75 miles south to Santa Cruz, where he opened his second shop to cater to the city's growing surf scene.
-Today, the famous breaks around the town such as the world-renowned Steamer Lane are a Mecca for surfers the world over.
+Today, the area's famous breaks, such as the world-renowned Steamer Lane, draw surfers from the world over.

 By the 1980s, O'Neill had become the world's largest recreation wetsuit designer and manufacturer and the O'Neill surf brand had reached Australia, Europe, Japan and other corners of the globe.